Turkcell/TurkcelIId_iOS_sdk/README.md

  * \messageDelegate : The class that implements MFMessageComposeViewControllerDelegate.
 This is called when the sms send screen opens.
  * \fullScreen : Turkcell ID screens can open fullscreen or partially using this parameter.
  * \useTestServer : Uses test server url for server requests.
- */
+ * \smsSupported : Send yes if your device supports sms */
 TurkcellIDMainView *loginView = [[TurkcellIDMainView alloc] initWithAppId:@"APP_ID"
                                                                        sender:SENDER_TYPE_LOGIN